fortify-presales/PowerShellForWebInspect/USAGE.md

 Set-WIConfig -ApiUri http://localhost:8083/webinspect -AuthMethod Basic -Credential $Credential
 ```

-You will requested for your authentication details after the first command which will then be stored on the filesystem
+You will be requested for your authentication details after the first command which will then be stored on the filesystem
 for all future requests.
 The configuration is encrypted and stored on disk for use in subsequent commands.

 To retrieve the current configuration execute the following: